 Yes.
 Male fertility urologists in Arizona frequently perform vasectomies and vasectomy reversals.
 Note that vasectomy reversals are not always successful.

 Urologists in Arizona specialize in performing a number of minimally invasive procedures.
 Some common procedures include sperm retrievals, vasectomies, and vasectomy reversals.

 Yes.
 Urologists also treat female patients.
 Urologists who treat female patients are highly trained at diagnosing and treating ailments relating to the kidneys, urethra, ureter, or bladder.

 Yes.
 Erectile dysfunction (ED) is one of the most commonly diagnosed and treated disorders relating to male fertility.
 ED is a widespread concern that can impact male fertility in a variety of ways.
 Fortunately, it is often treatable.

 Male fertility urologists treat a variety of hormone-related disorders, including low testosterone.
 Typically, a urologist will conduct a hormone blood test to diagnose low testosterone levels.

 The cost of a visit to a local urologist in Arizona will depend on your individual insurance coverage, but many insurance plans don’t cover fertility testing.
-Typically, traditional semen analyses cost $250 or more, and often require a doctor’s appointment or fertility consultation beforehand.
-Legacy’s at-home sperm testing kit costs only $295 and offers a comprehensive clinic-grade analysis of your sperm’s morphology, concentration, motility, and overall sperm count.
+Typically, a fertility consultation and traditional semen analysis can cost $600 or more.
+Legacy’s at-home sperm testing kit costs only $395 and offers a comprehensive clinic-grade analysis of your sperm’s morphology, concentration, motility, and overall sperm count.